 This is a list of my past and future talks, mostly on cognitive-literary or medical-humanities topics, but some also about eating disorders without a humanities angle, and various other topics.

-Keynote, topic tbd.
-(IGEL 2022: The 18th annual conference of the International Society for the Empirical Study of Literature, University of Central Florida, Orlando, 14-16 July 2022)
+Cognitive and health humanities in the borderlands of academia (Keynote, IGEL 2022: The 18th annual conference of the International Society for the Empirical Study of Literature, University of Central Florida, Orlando [online], 14-16 July 2022)

 Consciousness poses three pedagogical challenges: helping students 1) understand that there’s a problem at all; 2) grasp precisely what the problem is and is not; and 3) accept that, despite the many theories of consciousness, there is no agreed definition of consciousness, no solution to the problems yet, nor even a broadly accepted approach to generating one.
 We researchers, too, sometimes need help with all three.
 But these challenges are also opportunities.
 Responsible teaching about consciousness that takes them all seriously can further high-quality research, by forcing instructors to avoid both succumbing to “pet theory syndrome” and drowning in a sea of theories with no tools for critical appraisal.

 Teaching consciousness well involves encouraging students (and ourselves) to practise epistemic humility.
 In particular, it requires us to question our intuitions rather than take them for granted.
 Defamiliarizing intuitions is even more relevant in consciousness studies than in other fields, given the possibility that the entire problem is itself a function of false or misleading intuitions.
 Illusionism proposes that the hard problem be shifted from “how do we bridge the mind/matter gap?” to “how and why have we been fooled into thinking there is a mind/matter gap?”.
 Effective teaching allows both students and instructors to test the potential of illusionism as one possible route to sidestepping the hard problem.